 Please call the City's Action Center at (817) 459-6777 for more information.

-Drop off your tree at 3200 Meadow Park anytime from December 26, 2017 through January 15, 2018.
-There will be a marked off area at the South end of the parking lot where residents can pull up and drop off their tree for recycling.
+Drop off your tree at 3200 Meadow Park anytime from December 26th through January 8th.
+There will be a designated area where residents can pull up and drop off their tree for recycling.

 For Christmas tree drop-off, call the Dallas Zero Waste Hotline at (214) 670-4475 for drop-off times and more information.